 For those that want a lovely British pub, you will be pleased to hear that you are spoilt for choice.

-A little further away, in the village of East Hoathly (2.5 miles on foot, a little less in the car), you can enjoy the The Kings Head, Formally the old School House over 250 years ago the Grade II listed building was converted into the central village pub.
+A little further away, in the village of East Hoathly (2.5 miles on foot, a little less in the car), you can enjoy the The Kings Head.
+Formerly the old School House, this Grade II listed building was converted into the central village pub.
 It does it well – in 2019 it won CAMRA North East Sussex, Pub of the year and in 2020 it won North East Sussex CAMRA, Cider pub of the Year.
 It also serves a lovely menu.
+Another five minute drive is another personal favourite, the Blackboys Inn.
+Really great food, picturesque, friendly locals and good beer and wine.
+All you could want from a country pub.
+But that’s not it, we just can’t list them all.
+Also look for: The Chequers.
+The Green Man, The Half Way House, The Anchor (lovely riverside pub for summer) and for the most local family pub The Blacksmiths Arms.
+Finally, lovely Lewes is just 20 minutes away and has a huge selection of great places to eat and drink.
+Google maps will help you out.

 We also have some wonderful vineyards that are open year-round for tastings or tours.
 Check out our blog article for more info.